root-project/jsroot/docs/JSROOT.md

 - opt - drawing option for the item
 - items - array of items name
 - opts - array of drawing options for the items
-- layout - can be 'simple', 'flex', 'collapsible', 'tabs' or 'gridNxM' where N and M integer values
+- layout - can be 'simple', 'flex', 'collapsible', 'tabs', 'gridNxM', 'horizNMK', 'vertNMK'
 - nobrowser - do not display file browser
 - float - display floating browser
 - load - name of extra JavaScript to load